vasudha-kulkarni/vasudha-kulkarni.github.io/_posts/2025-07-28-vienna-guide.md

 - Old-timey Viennese coffee house (but not crowded) - *Cafe Savoy, Cafe Schopenhauer*

 ## Restaurants
-<iframe src="../files/Vienna_restaurants.html" height="420" width="450" style="float:left;margin:0px 25px;"></iframe>
+<iframe src="../files/Vienna_restaurants.html" height="420" width="400" style="float:left;margin:0px 25px;"></iframe>
 My third favourite thing about living in Vienna (after the public transport and cafes), is the variety of options in restaurants and the cuisines.
-I have tried a lot of places and my favourite so far Gaon Korean Restaurant near Westbahnhof and amazing tacos at La Taqueria Chiquitata on Margaretenstrasse.
+I have tried a lot of places and my favourite so far *Gaon Korean Restaurant* near Westbahnhof and amazing tacos at *La Taqueria Chiquitata* on Margaretenstrasse.
 But based on what cuisine you're in the mood for (most restaurants need reservation for weekend dinners though), here's a list of restaurants and more comprehensive [maps list](https://maps.app.goo.gl/sdoDgR5ZDSESzWAF6) -

 - Korean: *Gaon Korean Restaurant, Seoul Restaurant*
 - Mexican: *La Taqueria Chiquitata* (tacos only)